We hope these answers are helpful. If you have more questions, please contact us.

 The course is very popular so the earlier the better.
-Applications open in October and most trainees have submitted their applications by March.
+Applications open in October and interviews are scheduled throughout the year.

 - A bachelors degree from a United Kingdom higher education institution (or equivalent as recognised by UK ENIC).
 An honours degree award of 2:2 or above is preferred.